David Collenette: Minister of Transport

-After a few months on the back benches, he was re-admitted to Cabinet in July 1997 and was appointed Minister of Transport.
+Collenette was re-admitted to Cabinet in July 1997 as Minister of Transport.
 In this portfolio his most important decisions were those that led to the merging of Canadian Airlines and Air Canada, the divestment of CN Rail operations in Northern Manitoba to the favour of Omnitrax, and the pseudo-commercialisation of Port Authorities under the Canada Marine Act.
 He also successfully argued in the late 1990s for the first substantial increase in funding for Via Rail since cuts in 1981, 1990 and 1994.

 On 11 September 2001, the Federal Aviation Administration (FAA) closed down U.S. airspace after a series of terrorist attacks on the World Trade Center and the Pentagon.
 Collenette acted swiftly and shut down Canadian airspace in order to take in diverted U.S.-bound international flights, launching Transport Canada's Operation Yellow Ribbon.
 Ultimately, 255 flights carrying 44,519 passengers were diverted to 15 Canadian airports.
 In the time that has followed, Collenette has applauded the way Canadians responded to the crisis.
 He, Chrétien, U.S. Ambassador to Canada Paul Cellucci, and other provincial and local officials presided over Canada's memorial service to mark the first anniversary of 9/11 at Gander International Airport in Newfoundland and Labrador.
 There, he helped Chrétien unveil a plaque, commemorating the acts of kindness seen for the diverted passengers not just in Gander, but across the country.